aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-pubsub-source.md

 }
 ```

 The default Apache Kafka topic format is bytes.
-To use the AVRO schema, include
+To use the Avro schema, include
 the `value.converter` and `key.converter` properties defined earlier.